-This is a partial after-the-fact application for the installation of 3 sunshelters and 7 klosks, and the removal of one sunshelter, on County and State beaches in the Malibu area of Los Angeles County.
-Four sunshelters have been put in place; one of these shelters will be removed (Las Tunas State Beach) and one will be relocated (Topanga State Beach).
+This is a partial after-the-fact application for the installation of 4 sunshelters (including the relocation of two sunshelters), the removal of a fifth sunshelter and the placement of 7 kiosks on County and State beaches in the Malibu area of Los Angeles County.
+Five sunshelters have been put in place; one of these shelters will be removed (Las Tunas State Beach).
+The two sunshelters at Topanga State Beach will both be moved to better locations; one is remaining at Topaga State Beach in a different location, the other will be moved to Zuma Beach.
 None of the kiosks have been built.
-The proposed development, with the relocation and removal of two of the sunshelters is consistent with the visual and public access sections of the Coastal Act.
-Staff recommends that the Commission approve the project with five special conditions requiring the removal and relocation of the two sunshelters in a timely manner, limiting the location of the kiosk at Las Tunas State Beach to within fifteen feet of the lifeguard station, requiring an amendment to the permit for any change to the structures, an agreement that the revenue will be used for beach maintenance and recreation purposes and the requirement to submit annual reports for a period of five years from the date of the issuance of the permit.
-STAFF NOTE:
+The proposed development, with the relocation and removal of three of the sunshelters is consistent with the visual and public access sections of the Coastal Act.
+Staff recommends that the Commission approve the project with five special conditions requiring the removal and relocation of the two sunshelters at Topanga State Beach in a timely manner, limiting the location of the kiosk at Las Tunas State Beach to within fifteen feet of the lifeguard station, requiring an amendment to the permit for any change to the structures, an agreement that the revenue will be used for beach maintenance and recreation purposes and the requirement to submit annual reports for a period of five years from the date of the issuance of the permit.